fbpx

 Airport Fees

-P550 for international departure and P100 for local departure (paid in Philippine pesos only).
+Php 650 to Php 800 for international departure and Php 50 to Php 300 for local departure (paid in Philippine pesos only).
 Departing passengers for international destinations are advised to check with airport or tourist information counters the departure fees which may change without notice.

 Local Transport

 You must know the transport schedules because destinations are being scheduled.
-If by boat, you must also know the weather because weather conditions affects these schedules.
+If by boat, you must also know the weather because weather conditions affect these schedules.

 Public Holidays